 Toshiba Corporation, based in Japan, is a multinational engineering and electronics corporation.
 Toshiba develops a wide range of products and services such as information technology equipment, components and materials, power stations, lighting, consumer electronics, household appliances and more.

-Toshiba is currently developing OLED Lighting panels, planning to enter the market in 2015.
+Toshiba used to develop OLED Lighting panels, with plans to enter the market in 2015 - which never materialized.
 Toshiba, together with Sony and Hitachi, formed Japan Display in 2011.
 The company also develops flexible OLED panels.

 The latest Toshiba OLED news: